Ruin0x11/modding-opennefia-by-example/src/en/onepage.md

 The usage of coroutines like this means you don't have to worry about things like update-draw loops, and can focus on what the intent of the code actually is.

 *In vanilla:* There is no distinction between drawing and updating in the HSP version of Elona.
 Drawing code like `gcopy` would run alongside code like `await` that refreshes the screen and polls for keypresses.
 This makes sense since HSP's graphics are primarily based around modifying bitmap buffers, not clearing and redrawing the screen each frame.

+## Map Objects and Ownership
+In trying to best model the state of the vanilla engine's game world, while also designing the architecture to be futureproof, the below design has been converged on.
+It can be tricky to understand at first.

+1. There is one currently loaded map, `field.map`, of type `InstancedMap`.
+This single global is what contains almost all of the game object state.
+2. `InstancedMap` implements the interface `ILocation`, meaning it can contain things that implement `IMapObject`.
+"Map object" is OpenNefia's terminology for game objects with a 2D tile position.
+Each map object contains an immutable field, `location`, that points to the `ILocation` that contains it.
+3. Changing the position of a map object means using a method on `ILocation`, `:move_object(x, y)`, which updates the object's position inside its `location`.
+Implementers of `ILocation` can optionally declare that they're "positional" with the method `:is_positional()`, meaning that they will keep track of objects on an arbitrarily sized 2D tile grid.
+Otherwise, methods like `:move_object(x, y)` become no-ops.
+4. `ILocation:iter()` iterates through every object the location contains.
+For the purposes of deserialization, it is **critical** that this contract is followed, or the deserializer will not be able to restore the `location` backreference on each map object that it contains.
+For example, since characters can have *both* an inventory and equipment slots, both of which hold map objects that need to be properly deserialized, the implementation of `IChara:iter()` returns an iterator that chains both the iterators of the inventory and equipment slots together.
+5. Map objects can *themselves* implement `ILocation`.
+This is used for things like characters, which have inventories of items, and items that act like containers for other items.

+*In vanilla:* Flat global arrays are used to keep track of the pool of all objects.
+All the objects in each map and character's inventory are held in a massive `inv(ci, x)` array, and the maximum number of items for each character and map are hardcoded.
+For example, index 0-400 could be the list of items on the map, 401-600 could be the inventory of the player character, 601-620 could be for the next character, and so on.
+However, it was a highly desired feature to be able to remove these arbitrary limits, something which would be impossible to do with the original engine's code without rewriting a lot of the inventory management logic.

+Also, the rendering code for each "thing on a 2D grid" was specialized for each type of object.
+You had the arrays `cdata` for characters, `inv` for items, `mef` for map effects, and `map(6, x, y)` for map features.
+None of them shared anything in common in the rendering or update code except the fact that they had an X and Y position.
+In OpenNefia, any object that can be displayed on the map's grid can have its own rendering logic, and is updated and displayed in a uniform way.
+You could in theory create an entirely new object type that uses this system (but there's no real point since map features can already satisfy such a need).

 ## Turn Actions
 Let's try to understand some of the problems OpenNefia attempts to solve by walking through a common gameplay scenario.
 What happens when a character throws a potion?